jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (c) public notice is given of where and how copies of the report can be obtained.

 ### 68 Making of national pest management strategy
-(1) Subject to section 69, the Governor-General may, by Order in Council made on the recommendation of a Minister, make a national pest management strategy.
+(1) Subject to section 69, the Governor-General May, by Order in Council made on the recommendation of a Minister, make a national pest management strategy.
 (2) The Order in Council made under this section must include all the matters required in a national pest management strategy by section 69A.
 (3) The strategy rules in an order made under this section are deemed to be regulations for the purposes of the Regulations (Disallowance) Act 1989.